roeib/JavaScript-snippets/README.md

 // order is not guaranteed

 ```
-#  Capture the right click event
+# Capture the Right Click Event

 ```javascript
 window.oncontextmenu = () => {